 The MA course in Language Studies at the department of English and American Studies is distinguished by its outstanding student-to-staff ratio and offers excellent teaching (awarded with the Excellence in Teaching Award of the University of Salzburg) in the fields of linguistics and language acquisition.
 Many of the department’s lecturers are native speakers of English from the United States and Great Britain.
 We greatly emphasize the importance of combining current research with teaching and strive for practical relevance, especially in linguistic seminars and lectures dealing with print and online media, advertisements and journalism, but also with socio- and psycholinguistics and second language acquisition.
 Moreover, there are plenty of possibilities for students to study abroad, many offers promoting young talents already during their studies (scholarships and prizes) and a dedicated students’ union.
 The MA degree in Language Studies connects directly to our BA and BEd courses and offers the possibility for a deeper, interdisciplinary study also in the fields of German, Romance and Slavonic Studies and Linguistics.

 Which career opportunities do I have?

 The MA course in Language Studies prepares students for careers in public and private educational institutions, in the fields of media and culture work, and in academic research and teaching.
-Occupations for graduates include publishing work, PR, online and print media, the advertising industry, research and teaching at universities and other institutions, translation, medition and tourism, international organisations, library and archiving work.
+Occupations for graduates include publishing work, PR, online and print media, the advertising industry, research and teaching at universities and other institutions, translation, tourism, international organisations, library and archiving work.

 Doctoral Programme at the Faculty of Cultural Sciences